torvalds/linux/Documentation/kbuild/kconfig-language.rst

       depends on M

-In the following examples (3) and (4), C1 and C2 still have the M dependency, but will not appear under menuconfig M anymore, because of C0, which doesn't depend on M::
+In the following examples (3) and (4), C1 and C2 still have the M dependency, but will yest appear under menuconfig M anymore, because of C0, which doesn't depend on M::

   (3):